kamalesh518/LU-Decomposition/README.md

 ```

 Program to find the LU Decomposition of a matrix.
-Developed by: Bhuvaneshwaran H
+Developed by: Kamalesh y
-RegisterNumber: 212223240018
+RegisterNumber: 24004024

 import numpy as np
 from scipy.linalg import lu_factor,lu_solve